benjzhang/benjzhang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a Ph.D. candidate at the [Center for Computational Science and Engineering](https://ccse.mit.edu) at MIT.
 My research lies at the intersection of computational statistics and computational dynamics.
 I enjoy studying how these two fields interact with and complement each other for predictive modeling and uncertainty quantification.
-My interest interests include rare event simulation for dynamical systems and sampling methods for Bayesian computation.
+My current interests include rare event simulation for dynamical systems and sampling methods for Bayesian computation.
 My advisor is Youssef Marzouk who heads the [Uncertainty Quantification group](https://uqgroup.mit.edu).

 I earned my Master's degree in Aeronautics & Astronautics from MIT in 2017, and my Bachelor's degrees in Engineering Physics and Applied Mathematics from UC Berkeley in 2015.